A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Which Tasks to be Assigned

 \subsection{Multi-task assignment}

 Often, each robot from a robot team must be able to deal with more than a single task, particularly when the number of tasks (\eg, monitoring sites or targets of interest) is larger than that of robots.
-Robots can determine which tasks they are assigned either a priori if tasks are stationary or online if tasks are dynamic in space and time.
+Robots can determine their assigned tasks either a priori for stationary tasks, or online for tasks that are dynamic in space and time.

 Multi-robot multi-target assignment is fundamentally more challenging than conventional multi-task assignment among immobile agents because planning robot trajectories is also involved.
 It is undesirable in terms of time and energy that one robot travels a long distance to reach a task where another robot is nearby.
 Thus, distributing a fair amount of traveling distance and a fair number of tasks is critical.
 Communication challenges, such as limited communication range, limited bandwidth, and communication delay, can bring additional complexity.